snorpdorp/fsrs_error_propagation_test/README.md

 -----------------------------

 Feed into the script N reviews ( > 2 * N_PARAMS^2 ).

+It will take the last N_TRIALS and use them for prediction testing and remove them from the review pool

-It then runs
+It will then run N_TRIALS.
-N_TRIALS over the review (only 1 is necessary in deployment for end users if we can accurately calculate the distribution exactly, which we probably can) Below N_TRIALS < 20, it is hard to see Gaussian features.
-At N_TRIALS = 200, Gaussian features should be somewhat visible.
-At N_TRIALS = 2000, Gaussian features should be very clear.
-At N_TRIALS = 20k, Gaussian features should be imperceptably
-different to human eye, or close to it.

-For each trial, it splits the data into 2 random datasets of equal size, one for fitting, and one for testing.
+For each trial, the following occurs:
+    1) Choose a random review from the prediction testing pool and use that as the test review for this trial.

+    2) Randomly evenly split the trials into one of two groups, a fitting group, and a testing group.

-With the fitting data set, it will do a bunch of statistical jiggling on the data (hopefully accurately) and then estimate (hopefully accurately) the statistical fluctuations associated with the calculated FSRS parameters, and then (hoepfully accurately) propagates that statistical uncertainty through the interval calculation.
-What you are left with is a prediction of an interval, as well as a stastical error boudns for it.
+    3a) From the fitting group, calculate the FSRS parameters, and also the statistical error associated with said parameters, then propagate values and error to evaluate the test review for an interval, as well as expected statistical uncertainty asosciated with evaluation.

-Then, on the testing data set, it will do the standard calculation of FSRS parameters to calculate an interval for the calculated parameters.

-Then, a Z-score for how far apart the test value differs from the fitting value (divided by statistical uncertainty) is calculated.

-It does this N_TRIALS times, each time calculating a Z-score, building up an array of calculated Z-scores for each random splitting of the data.

-Then, data is shown to the user showing how accurate the calculated Z-scores match that of a simulated perfect Gaussian distribution.
-The perect Gaussian distribution samples N_TRIALS datapoints so it will have identical statistical fluctuations (but not inherent error) to the test data.

-That is, the two distributions should look similar.
-And you should be able to turn N_TRIALS up to get clearer and clearer comparisons.
+    3b) From the testing group, calculate the FSRS paramters, and then evaluate the test review for an interval.

+    4) Calculate the Z-score for how far away the testing group's calculated interval is from the fitting group's calculated interval and calculated stasticial uncertainty.
+Save the Z-score into an array for later calculations.

+After that, it will take the Z-score array, some data analysis is done to see how well it follows a Gaussian distribution.
+If it does indeed follow a Gaussian distribution (at high numbers of trials, where it should be clearly obvious if it does or doesn't) then that means that we have succesfully found an algorithm to calculate the statsitical uncertainty associated with calculated an interval for a given review and a given fitting of FSRS parameters from other reviews.

+The data analysis on the Z-score, as well as visual data, is shown to the user.

+Additional data of a pure Gaussian sampling for the same number of samples as N_TRIALS is also shown to the user.

+If my hypothesis is correct, then the Z-score array should always be as Gaussian-y or better than the pure guassian sampling.

 ----------------

-As of right now, all data is semi-deterministic toy data so everything looks Gaussian no matter what you do.
+As of right now, all data is semi-deterministic toy data so everything looks Gaussian no matter what you do, so no meaningful tests can be run aside from checking the validity of the program itself to avoid bugs and ensure smooth operation.

 ------------------